Gardening with allergies can be a wonderful experience with some planning.

 Walk your garden or landscape regularly to pull or spray out weeds.
 Weeds

 are often the cause of more allergy issues than garden plants.

-Hedges can pose a problem for allergy suffers as they collect dust, mold and
+Hedges can pose a problem for allergy sufferers as they collect dust, mold and

 pollen.
 Keep them pruned and thinned out to reduce such as build up.

-Some plants that will wreck havoc with allergy suffers are ornamental
+Some plants that will wreck havoc with allergy sufferers are ornamental

-grasses, most lawn grasses (mow frequently), conifers, aspen, oaks, ash,
+grasses, most lawn grasses (mow frequently), conifers, aspen, mimosa, oaks, ash,

 evergreens.
 One exception to this is boxwood.
 As long as boxwoods are pruned